-Nights of wonder: street arts, contemporary circus, and music in the village of Valdaso
+Nights of wonder: street arts, contemporary circus, and music in the Valdaso village

-The festival is part of the Borghi Maestri project, shared with the neighboring Municipality of Petritoli and funded through the PNRR - Next Generation EU as part of the Ministry of Culture's Borghi Program.
+The festival is part of the Borghi Maestri project, shared with the neighboring Municipality of Petritoli and funded through the PNRR - Next Generation EU under the Ministry of Culture's Borghi Program.
 The goal is to recover the cultural and artistic identity of two small centers in the Fermo hills, restore vitality to the social fabric, and make them a destination capable of surprising visitors.

-The heart of the event consists of itinerant and square performances: street theatre, contemporary circus, juggling, tightrope walking, and fire acts alternate in various locations within the village, from the Giardino Segreto (Secret Garden) to the Parco della Rimembranza (Remembrance Park), and the Piazzetta del Borgo (Village Square).
-The shows are designed not to overlap in timing, so you can see them all by moving from one location to another.
+The heart of the event consists of itinerant and street performances: street theatre, contemporary circus, juggling, tightrope walking, and fire acts alternate in various locations within the village, from the Secret Garden to the Park of Remembrance, up to the Village Square.
+The shows are scheduled so as not to overlap, allowing attendees to see them all by moving between different locations.

-The artistic direction relies on the Open Street network, an international street arts agency that selects Italian and foreign companies: in recent editions, artists from numerous countries have performed, from Iran and Argentina to Singapore and Kenya, giving the review an authentically international scope despite the village's intimate size.
+The artistic direction is supported by the Open Street network, an international street arts agency that selects Italian and foreign companies: in recent editions, artists from numerous countries have performed, from Iran and Argentina to Singapore and Kenya, giving the event an authentically international scope despite the village's intimate size.

 Alongside the performances, live music accompanies the evenings with pop, rock, and swing sounds, while food trucks, food stalls, and local specialties transform the village into a true festival village.
 Admission is free to all events, in line with the popular and accessible spirit of the project.

 The Borghi Maestri Festival 2026 returns to Monte Vidon Combatte on Saturday, June 13, and Sunday, June 14, 2026, with shows animating the village starting in the evening.
-The program alternates street theatre, contemporary circus, music, and fire acts in multiple locations: the Giardino Segreto, the Parco della Rimembranza, and the Piazzetta del Borgo.
-The events are scheduled so you can follow them all by moving between locations.
-Admission is free, and there are food trucks and local specialty stalls.
-The review is part of the Borghi Maestri project, shared with the Municipality of Petritoli and funded by the PNRR - Next Generation EU.
+The program alternates street theatre, contemporary circus, music, and fire acts in multiple locations: the Secret Garden, the Park of Remembrance, and the Village Square.
+Events are scheduled at different times to allow attendees to follow them all by moving between locations.
+Admission is free, and food trucks and stands with local specialties are available.
+The festival is part of the Borghi Maestri project, shared with the Municipality of Petritoli and funded by the PNRR - Next Generation EU.

 Historic center of Monte Vidon Combatte (FM), Marche.
-Performances take place in various spots within the village: Giardino Segreto, Parco della Rimembranza, Piazzetta del Borgo.
+Performances take place in various locations within the village: Secret Garden, Park of Remembrance, Village Square.

 By car: from the SS16 Adriatica, head inland up the Aso Valley; the village is located in the hills of the province of Fermo.
 The nearest train station is Pedaso, on the Adriatic line, from which you can continue by car towards the hinterland.

 Free admission to all performances.
-Food trucks, food stalls, and local specialties are available during the event.
-In summer editions, a free shuttle service has been activated: check availability on the official website and social media channels of the festival.
+During the event, there are food trucks, food stalls, and local specialties.
+In summer editions, a free shuttle service has been available: check availability on the official website and the festival's social media channels.

 No photos yet.
 Share yours!